appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-two_fer.rb prints 'One for Alice, one for me!' if the user enters 'alice'

-two_fer.rb prints 'One for Shreya, one for me!' if the user enters 'shreya'

-two_fer.rb prints 'One for you, one for me!' if the user enters nothing

 character_types.rb finds 8 letters, 3 spaces, and 4 digits when the user enters 'here 12 plus 25'

 character_types.rb finds 4 letters, 5 spaces, and 7 digits when the user enters 'game 1 12 58 09 '